 Laurence L Delina is a PhD candidate at the Institute of Environmental Studies at the University of New South Wales in Sydney, Australia, an Earth System Governance Research Fellow, and a Visiting Fellow at the Harvard Kennedy School.
 His research interests are in international environmental finance and the future relationship between climate change and governance.
 He has published on issues surrounding these issues in Asia and beyond.
 Laurence held roles at the United Nations, the University of Manchester, the Institute for Global Environmental Strategies in Japan, Land Bank of the Philippines and the Philippine National Irrigation Administration.
 He received his bachelor’s degree in civil engineering and master’s degree in public administration from Mindanao State University in General Santos City, Philippines.
 He also holds a master’s degree in development studies (first class honours) from the University of Auckland.

-Michael Denney is a Masters student in the International Relations program at the University of Massachusetts Boston.
-He graduated from Mcgill University in 2008 with a Bachelor of Arts in Political Science and History.
-Having spent a substantial amount of his life living abroad in Canada, Western Europe, and East Asia, Michael has developed an acute awareness of cultural diversity and its impact on politics, both national and international.
-He spent the last year working for Political Research Associates in Somerville, MA, where he collaborated on a number of projects including a political map of the American right-wing and an analysis of American laws rooted in anti-immigration sentiment.
-His main interests are understanding preconditions for revolutionary conflict and post-conflict resolution.
+Michael Denney is a PhD student in Global Governance and Human Security at the University of Massachusetts Boston.
+He graduated from Mcgill University in 2008 with a Bachelor of Arts in Political Science and History, and he competed his Master’s in International Relations at UMass Boston in 2013.
+Having spent a substantial amount of his life living abroad in Canada, Western Europe, Africa, and East Asia, Michael has developed an acute awareness of cultural diversity and its impact on politics, both national and international.
+His main research interests are land tenure, development economics, and food security.
 He grew up in Lexington, MA and speaks English and French.

 Tse Yang Lim